If you can’t decide on how to set a Thanksgiving table, or if you’re looking for Thanksgiving table settings, then these ideas can help you out!

 14. Felt Placemat DIY

-Don’t really feel like using your placemats this Thanksgiving?
+Don’t really feel like using your old placemats this Thanksgiving?
 Make your very own with felt and get the template here along with the tutorial.

 15. Log Candle Holders

-Planning on taking it outside, this is a great inspiration on how to set your table.
+If you’re planning on taking it outside, this is a great inspiration on how to set your table.
 The table pieces are simply perfect for the outdoor elements.

 16. Turquoise + Orange Fall Tablescape